SoftwareAG/cumulocity-agents-netcomm/README.md

 make signature
 ```
-Note: you need to disable Firmware signature on your Netcomm device when you install any package for the first time.
+Note: you need to disable Firmware signature on your NetComm device when you install any package for the first time.

 Then, add signature (paired-private key) to cumulocity-ntc-agent package.
 In the root directory, for example, if you want to add signature to `cumulocity-ntc-agent_1.0.0_arm.ipk`, run: